 - Smoking is only permitted outdoors in designated areas.

 - Payment must be made by cash or check and is required at time of contract signing.
 All checks should be payable to the City of Brooklyn.
-If the check is returned NSF, the contract will be void and the reservation will be cancelled.
+If the check is returned for insufficient funds (NSF), the contract will be void and the reservation will be cancelled.
 The City will require reimbursement for any fees associated with NSF checks.

 - There is a 2-hour minimum on all rentals.
-The facility is available in the evenings on the weekends until 10 p.m. for the Community Center and 10 p.m. for the Fire Station Community Room.
-Please account for cleanup time because the facility will close by 10 p.m.
+The facilities are available in the evenings on the weekends until 10 pm.
+Please account for cleanup time because the facility will close by 10 pm.

 - Entry for both rooms will be made from the rear doors only.

-- All other areas of the facility will be off-limits to all non-departmental personnel.
+- All other areas of the facility will be off-limits to all non-City personnel.

-- It is the responsibility of the users to perform any and all necessary cleanup (removal of rubbish, etc.).
-The user must place the garbage in the appropriate containers outside at the end of the event and must provide their own garbage bags.
+- It is the responsibility of the users to perform any and all necessary cleanup (removal of rubbish, floors cleaned and vacuumed, etc.) The users must place the garbage in the appropriate containers outside at the end of the event and must provide their own garbage bags.

 - It is the users' responsibility to make certain that all doors are locked at the conclusion of the event.